Kimskogfelter/CI-PP5-Frontend-Nerdalert/README.md

 USER STORIE NR# 11:

-`As an owner of a comment I can edit my comment so that I can fix or update my existing comment with the text or rating.`
+`As an owner of a comment I can edit my comment so that I can fix or update my existing comment with the text.`

 Implementation:

 As a user it is a nice experince to be able to edit your own comments.
 This is being done by clicking on post you have commented on.
 Then next to your own comment there is 3 dots which you can click on to display a edit or delete icon.
-Click on the edit icon to display a form where you can edit your comments text and rating.
+Click on the edit icon to display a form where you can edit your comments text.
 The user needs to be logged in to be able to see this function.

 Link to user storie: https://github.com/users/Kimskogfelter/projects/6/views/1?pane=issue&itemId=64716295
 ![picture of the edit form for the comments](https://github.com/Kimskogfelter/pp5-frontend-nerdalert/blob/main/public/user%20storie%2011.png)